Installed Solar-powered Refrigeration in an Indigenous Community in Mexico

 Neji refrigeration 2023

 GRID has been working with indigenous communities in Mexico since 2018, bringing off-grid solar systems to homes and community buildings.
-In 2024, you can travel with our team to an off-grid community to install solar-powered refrigerators to families so they can keep food cold, refrigerate drinks and medicine, and have a local reliable energy source rather than buying and transporting ice from a nearby town to their homes.
+In 2024, travelers with our team headed to an off-grid community to install solar-powered refrigerators to families so they can keep food cold, refrigerate drinks and medicine, and have a local reliable energy source rather than buying and transporting ice from a nearby town to their homes.

-Your 8-day trip with GRID will include the opportunity to learn more about Mexican history and culture as well as 3-4 days in a rural off-grid community where you will actively participate in the solar installation.
-Spending time in a remote community is a unique opportunity to get to see how an off-grid community lives while exploring best practices in sustainable international development through our service learning curriculum.
+The 8-day trip with GRID included the opportunity to learn more about Mexican history and culture as well as 3-4 days in a rural off-grid community where they actively participated in the solar installation.
+Spending time in a remote community was a unique opportunity to get to see how an off-grid community lives while exploring best practices in sustainable international development through our service learning curriculum.

 Project Dates: November 2-9, 2024